mpkerry/bootstrap_wksp/04_navbar/00_README.txt

 RESOURCES:

-see 00_resources/cdn_links.txt for quick copy/paste of js and css resources
+see 00_resources/cdn_js.txt and 00_resources/cdn_js.txt for quick copy/paste of js and css resources